 Crowd Machine CEO Craig Sproule believes that the biggest threat to IoT is not external, but internal: the lack of cooperation amongst industry players in the creation of a unified framework for IoT.
 Companies have spent innumerable hours in re-inventing the wheel; without a centralized, shared platform, and working in isolation, many players developed very similar solutions - much to their dismay.
 This lack of cooperation has thrown up challenges of integration, and hampered adoption of IoT technology and solutions.
 Consequently, the immense potential of this powerful technology has not yet been unleashed, and confusion reigns.
 Sproule predicts that the adoption could be hastened via blockchain.
 This could enable developing apps with high-performance thresholds and support the data-intensive processing.

 As an ISO certified company with nearly two decades of experience in software development, Outsource2india makes sure to stay on top of technological innovations.
-Our team of qualified engineers and developers have been upgrading their IoT skills continuously, allowing them to deliver cost-effective solutions to customers worldwide.
+Our team of qualified engineers and developers have been upgrading their IoT skills continuously, allowing them to deliver cost-effective IOT as a Service to customers worldwide.

 Hope you liked reading about the latest trends in IoT and want to leverage its potential for your business growth.
 If you're looking for a dependable and trustworthy partner for your IoT needs, you have come to the right place.